 JOHN: Does that change whether He’s in charge?

-JOHN: No. So the lordship of Christ is a clear-cut thing in Scripture….very clear.
-And I believe there’s no way to divest Christ of His Lordship.
-Now I know there’s a big debate about whether kurios means deity and deity alone, or whether it implies authority.
-I don’t think there’s any question that it implies authority.
+JOHN: The lordship of Christ is a clear-cut thing in Scripture – very clear.
+And I believe there’s no way to divest Christ of His lordship.
+Now, I know there’s a big debate about whether kurios means deity and deity alone, or whether it implies authority.
+I don’t think there’s any question it implies authority.

-I was having lunch with a professor one day and he said, “Well I believe that all that kurios,” that’s the Greek word for Lord, “all it means is deity.”
-I said okay.
-I don’t agree with that because otherwise Thomas wouldn’t have said, “My Lord and my God.”
-That’s redundant if they both mean deity.
-The Lord must have meant something to enhance the thought of God, deity.
+I was having lunch with a professor one day, and he said, “Well, I believe that all that kurios” – that’s the Greek word for Lord – “all it means is deity.”

 The third circle was the spiritual Christian.
-The little throne had the Lord on it and self was in the corner and everything in the life was orderly.
-And what that conveyed was that when you become a Christian, you can go into any of those two circles, right?
+The little throne had the Lord on it, and self was in the corner, and everything I the life was orderly.
+And what that conveyed was that when you become a Christian, you can go into any of those two circles.
+Right?
 You can be a self-controlled Christian or a Lord-controlled Christian.
-And that’s what…that’s what I react against.
+And that’s what – that’s what I react against.
 I don’t believe there’s any such thing as a Christian with self on the throne.
-I think there are only Christians with the Lord on the throne, some are obedient and some are disobedient.
+I think there are only Christians with the Lord on the throne.
+Some are obedient and some are disobedient.
 Okay?

-JOHN: Now let me tell you one other thing?
+JOHN: Now, let me tell you one other thing.
 I believe that when a person comes to faith in Jesus Christ, they don’t have the option to accept Him just as Savior and keep self on the throne.
-See, that’s the argument with the carnal Christian idea is that you can be saved and not necessarily have a changed life cause you’re still running your life.
+See, that’s the argument with the carnal Christian idea is that you can be saved and not necessarily have a changed life because you’re still running your life.
 In other words, it’s as if salvation is only forensic.
-In other words, it’s just God writing your name on the list and saying, “Well he’s saved,” nothing changes.
+In other words, it’s just God writing your name on the list and saying, “Well, he’s saved,” but nothing changes.

-JOHN DURST: Cause along that lines, I heard a teaching that we can’t lose our salvation but we could lose our sanctification.
-How…does that relate at all?
+JOHN D.: Because along that lines, I heard a teaching that we can’t lose our salvation, but we could lose our sanctification.
+How does – does that relate at all in there?

-JOHN: Well lose is probably not the right word.
-You can’t lose your salvation, but you can…
+JOHN: Well, “lose” is probably not the right word.
+You can’t lose your salvation, but you can lose-

-JOHN DURST: You can’t lose your salvation, but I heard them saying you can lose your sanctification, your holiness, your set-apartness.
-Would that be being disobedient?
+JOHN D.: No, not your – you can’t lose your salvation, but I heard – saying that you can lose your sanctification, your holiness, your set apartness.
+Is that – would that be being disobedient?

-JOHN: Well you can be disobedient, yeah.
-Just keep it simple.
-When you’re saved, it’s a total transformation, Christ is on the throne of your life, and you’re either obedient or disobedient.
-If you’re disobedient, you’re not holy.
-If you’re obedient, you are.
+JOHN: Well, you can be disobedient, yeah.
+Yeah, just keep it simple.
+When you’re saved, it’s a total transformation.
+Christ is on the throne of our life, and you’re either obedient or disobedient.
+If you’re disobedient, you’re not holy; if you’re obedient, you are.
 Okay?

 JOHN: Yes, one more question.

-MARY: Hi, John, I’m Mary.
-Could you please tell me how we can each know what God’s special plan is in our lives in terms of how we can use our talents or, you know, how we know when we are using them in the right direction?
+MARY: Could you please tell me how we can each know what God’s special plan is in our lives in terms of how we can use our talents or, you know, how we know when we are using them to – in the right direction?